-- 8. Click File > Update Rules to save the security rules. - 9.
+- 4. Click File > Update Rules to save the security rule. - 5.
 Click File > Exit to close the Rule Editor.

-Step 5.
+Step 7.
 Define Masking Rules

-Define masking rules for each stored procedure and table-valued function.
+Define masking rules for each stored procedure.

-For each stored procedure and table-valued function in the database, create a masking rule in the StoredProcMasks rule set.
-In the rule, you can add a row in the Mask rule action for each column that the stored procedure or table-valued function outputs.
+For each stored procedure in the database, create a masking rule in the StoredProcMasks rule set.
+In the rule, you can add a row in the Mask rule action for each column that the stored procedure outputs.
 For information about masking rules, see the Dynamic Data Masking User Guide.